AuReMe/mpwt/README.rst

 ~~~~~~~~~~~~

 mpwt works only on Python 3 and it has been tested on Python 3.6.
-It requires some python packages (biopython, docopt and gffutils) and Pathway-Tools.
-To avoid issues, Pathway-Tools version 22.5 is required.
+It requires some python packages (biopython, docopt and gffutils) and Pathway Tools.
+To avoid issues, Pathway Tools version 22.5 is required.

-You must have an environment where Pathway-Tools is installed.
-Pathway-Tools can be obtained `here <http://bioinformatics.ai.sri.com/ptools/>`__.
+You must have an environment where Pathway Tools is installed.
+Pathway Tools can be obtained `here <http://bioinformatics.ai.sri.com/ptools/>`__.
 For some versions you need to have Blast installed on you system, for further informations look at `this page <http://bioinformatics.ai.sri.com/ptools/installation-guide/released/blast.html>`__.

-If your OS doesn't support Pathway-Tools, you can use a docker.
-If it's your case, look at `Pathway-Tools Multiprocessing Docker <https://github.com/ArnaudBelcour/mpwt-docker>`__.
+If your OS doesn't support Pathway Tools, you can use a docker.
+If it's your case, look at `Pathway Tools Multiprocessing Docker <https://github.com/ArnaudBelcour/mpwt-docker>`__.
-It is a dockerfile that will create a container with Pathway-Tools, its dependencies and this package.
-You just need to give a Pathway-Tools installer as input.
+It is a dockerfile that will create a container with Pathway Tools, its dependencies and this package.
+You just need to give a Pathway Tools installer as input.

-You can also look at `Pathway-Tools Multiprocessing Singularity <https://github.com/ArnaudBelcour/mpwt-singularity>`__.
+You can also look at `Pathway Tools Multiprocessing Singularity <https://github.com/ArnaudBelcour/mpwt-singularity>`__.
 More manipulations are required compared to Docker but with this you can create a Singularity image.

 Using pip